 Remove Global Title Page

-When the generation is complete the ZIP file will automatically be downloaded to your computer.
 The ZIP file will contain a PDF list of the documents with a filename of Index.
-By default the title at the top of the list will also be Index but you can fill in the Index Name field before generating to give a more informative title to the list of documents such as Respondent's Disclosure List.
+By default the title at the top of the list will also be Index but you can fill in the Index Name option to give a more informative title to the list of documents such as Respondent's Disclosure List.

 If you want to send the generated ZIP file to someone else you can either send it as an email attachment or send a download link using Bundledocs/eBrief Ready.